JaneliaSciComp/spoke/README.md

 Spoke is developed & maintained by the Scientific Computing team at HHMI/Janelia, under the auspices of the Harris Lab.

 ## Release Information
-The active version is [v0.9-beta](https://github.com/JaneliaSciComp/spoke/releases/tag/untagged-0d888cd5aea2c3e8fad1).
-Developers are actively seeking early adopters.
+The active version is [v0.9-beta](https://github.com/JaneliaSciComp/spoke/releases/tag/untagged-0d888cd5aea2c3e8fad1) (coming soon!).

+Seeking early adopters.
 Active users of Whisper probes interested to use Spoke are encouraged to contact [David Ackerman](mailto:ackermand@janelia.hhmi.org) to identify as a potential early adopter.
 Early adopter requirements will be actively considered for inclusion in the planned v1.0 release later this year.

 ## System Requirements